vasavi168/docs/v2/voice/index.md

 |----------|--------------|
 | ANSWER | Call is answered.
 A successful dial.
 The caller reached the callee.
 | BUSY | Busy signal.
 The dial command reached its number but the number is busy.
-| NOANSWER | No answer.
-The dial command reached its number, the number rang for too long, then the dial timed out.
+| NOANSWER | The dial command reached its number, the number rang for too long, then the dial timed out.
 | CANCEL | Call is cancelled.
 The dial command reached its number but the caller hung up before the callee picked up.
-| CONGESTION | Congestion.
-This status is usually a sign that the dialled number is not recognised.
+| CONGESTION | This status is usually a sign that the dialled number is not recognised.
 | CHANUNAVAIL | Channel unavailable.
 On SIP, peer may not be registered.
+| RECEIVED | Call received in ivr system but not call forward happen.
+| MISSED | Call received in ivr system but not agent responsed to the call.